The Best Receivers for Turntables

 Key Features

-• 100W per channel power output for robust sound performance.
+• 100W per channel power output for robust audio performance.

 • Built-in Wi-Fi and Bluetooth for seamless wireless streaming.